yagil/tokmon/README.md

 ```bash
 $ tokmon ./my_gpt_program --my_arg "hi"
 ```
-After this, use your program just like you would normally (interactive usage is supported as well).
+Run and use your program just like you would normally (with any arguments).
+Interactive usage is supported as well.

-After your program finishes running (or `ctrl^C` is pressed), `tokmon` will automatically generate a cost report that looks like this:
+After your program finishes running (or you `ctrl^C` it), `tokmon` will automatically generate a cost report that looks like this:

 ```yaml
 tokmon cost report: